How to buy Auckland Airport (AIA) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Auckland International Airport Limited is an airports & air services business based in Australia.
-Auckland Airport shares (AIA) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $6.87 – an increase of 2.08% over the previous week. and has a market cap (total outstanding shares value) of $10 billion.
+Auckland Airport is an airports & air services business based in Australia.
+Auckland Airport shares (AIA) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Auckland Airport has a trailing 12-month revenue of around $268.4 million.
+If you're looking to buy shares, check out the steps below.